Dr. Cheryl Serr

 Medicare “linked” or “Medicare supplement” or “Medicare alternative” policies Primary – These plans are all a form of Medicare and our office is NOT a Medicare provider.
 NO NEW PATIENTS.
 Existing patients can be seen as a CASH PAY PATIENT.
 Examples include: Medicare Advantage or Medicare Advanta (by Aetna, Cigna, United Health, Health Net Pearl, Blue Cross, Blue Shield).
 The visit will not be covered.
 If it says Medicare anywhere on the card we are still considered “opted-out”.

 Medicare as a Secondary with other insurance Primary – YES.
-We can bill the Primary insurance.
+It is very rare for Medicare to be a secondary insurance, but if it truly is, then we can bill the Primary insurance.
 We cannot bill the Medicare secondary.
-This is a very rare situation.

 Medicare “PART D” (hospital care-only) as a Secondary with other insurance Primary – YES.